abhinandpn/twilloOTP/README.md

     - cmd (structuring our application entry point)
     - data (structuring our application data)

- ## create a .env file and load tokenes
+ ## create a .env file and load this variable

    | ` TWILIO_ACCOUNT_SID = "your Twilio account sid" `